slatedocs/slate/source/includes/_PaymentTransaction.md

 The following URL can be used to retrieve the current state of a transaction:<br>
 `GET https://edna.identitymind.com/im/transaction/<transaction_id>`

-<aside class="notice">All fields are not required, but anti-fraud evaluation is more comprehensive when richer evidence is provided.</aside>
+<aside class="notice">Not all fields are required, but anti-fraud evaluation is more comprehensive when richer evidence is provided.</aside>

 ##### Arguments